 About Me

-My research and teaching cover a range of topics at the intersection of the philosophy of language and philosophical methodology.
-This includes examining related areas in the philosophy of mind, social philosophy, critical race and feminist theory, social psychology, and metaphysics.
-I am particularly interested in conceptual engineering and ethics, as well as exploring the ethical and political dimensions of language, generics, pragmatic communication, debunking in metaethics, pejoratives, direct reference, and singular thought.
-Lately, I have been intrigued by topics like political manipulation, discrimination, biases, and stereotypes, particularly in connection to generic judgments, dogwhistles, and (racial) figleaves in the context of plausible deniability within human and AI-generated communication.
+My research and teaching span topics at the intersection of the philosophy of language and philosophical methodology, engaging with related areas in the philosophy of mind, social philosophy, critical race and feminist theory, social psychology, metaphysics, and, most recently, reproductive ethics.
+I am particularly interested in conceptual engineering and ethics, as well as the ethical and political dimensions of language.
+This includes work on generics, pragmatic communication, terminological and verbal disputes, metalingustic negotiation, debunking in metaethics, pejoratives, direct reference, and singular thought.
+Recently, my focus has expanded to issues of political manipulation, discrimination, biases, and stereotypes, especially as they relate to generic judgments, dogwhistles, and (racial) figleaves in contexts of plausible deniability within both human and AI-generated communication.
+I am also increasingly interested in the ethical and conceptual challenges posed by emerging technologies, such as generative AI and artificial wombs.

 I completed a Joint Ph.D.
 Program in philosophy at the University of Oslo and The St Andrews and Stirling Graduate Programme in Philosophy (SASP), where I was affiliated with Arché (Philosophical research centre for Logic, Language, Metaphysics and Epistemology, St Andrews) and ConceptLab (Research centre on Conceptual Engineering, Oslo).
 I was supervised by Herman Cappelen (primary, Oslo), Joanna Pollock (co-supervisor, Oslo), Patrick Greenough (primary, St Andrews), Kevin Scharp (secondary, St Andrews).